What You'll Learn

 But your business doesn't need a website.
 It needs a digital presence that builds trust, ranks in search, captures AI search traffic, converts visitors into leads, and looks credible enough that a new client already believes in you before they hit send on that contact form.

 The DIY platforms were never architected to deliver that.
-No amount of upgrading your tier on those plans closes the gap, because the gap isn't about hosting features.
-It's about strategy, ongoing maintenance, search optimization, and brand.
-Those are different products entirely.
+No amount of upgrading your tier closes the gap, because the gap comes down to strategy, maintenance, optimization, and brand, not hosting features.
+Different products entirely.

 The right question isn't "which option costs less?"
 It's "which option generates more revenue than it costs, compounded over time?"